hallie-marshall/portfolio/README.md

 This repository highlights my approach to harnessing data as a tool for strategic decision-making and operational improvement.
 With experience across strategic consulting, process optimization, and data management, I bring a unique perspective that combines analytics with business strategy to drive meaningful business impact.

 # **About Me**
 I’m Hallie Marshall, a seasoned consultant with a deep passion for using data to drive informed business decisions.
 With a track record of transforming complex data into actionable insights, I specialize in improving data architecture, streamlining processes, and enabling real-time analytics to empower teams and stakeholders.
-My current role as a Consulting Manager allows me to lead data-focused initiatives that enhance efficiency, automate reporting, and strengthen decision-making at every level.
+My current role as a Consulting Manager allows me to lead data-focused initiatives that enhance efficiency, automate reporting, and strengthen decision-making at various levels of global organizations.

 My consulting background and hands-on analytics experience fuel my ability to bridge the gap between data science and business needs, ensuring that data is at the heart of strategic planning and execution.

-# **My First Project Series**
+# **E-Commerce Project Series**
 ## [**Customer Segmentation with K-Means Clustering**](https://github.com/hallie-marshall/retail-kmeans-clustering)
 **Description:** Segmented retail customers using K-Means clustering, identifying distinct groups based on purchasing patterns.